whitneyburton/portfolios/students/1611-front/rebecca-holt/20170421-rebecca-holt-m2.md

 * I enjoyed working with you.
 You were flexible about dividing tasks, and I liked how much pair programming we did.
 * It was fantastic working with you.
 I feel like our pacing was great and we played off each other very well.
 I look forward to working with you again.
+* I have worked with Becca numerous times now.
+She is a fantastic partner to work with.
+She is focused and extremely driven.
+She is also a great problem solver and is never afraid to throw ideas out there.
+Another of her strengths is that she asks concise questions and communicates and collaborates very well.
+She is not afraid to put in the hard work and time while remaining very adaptable.
+I look forward to working with Becca again in the future!

 ### Playing a Part